Scan an App

 View vulnerabilities found by the scan

+As the scan progresses, the Vulnerabilities tab displays vulnerabilities as they are discovered.
 When the scan is completed, the Scan Overview page displays KPIs and scan results.
 You can export the scan results to JIRA and generate reports, as well as view detailed information about each result.
 Click on any finding to view attack details and remediation ideas.

 For more information on analyzing results, see Review Vulnerabilities.